* Deal to be formalised on Monday - industry sources

 Under the terms of the deal, initialled in August 2011, the

-two will also look at joint development of tight oil resources
+two will also look at joint development of tight oil in Western

-in Western Siberia, where production of conventional oil is in
+Siberia, where production of conventional oil is in decline.

-but look to U.S. technologies as an example of what is possible
+look to U.S. technologies as an example of what is possible at

-at home.
-Russian No.2 oil producer LUKOIL has also said it is
+Russia's No.2 oil producer, LUKOIL, has also said

-interested in pursuing unconventional oil in the United States,
+it is interested in pursuing unconventional oil in the United

 Rosneft has said that it could have more than 2.5 billion

 tonnes of oil in the shales of the so-called Bazhenov formation

 at its West Siberian conventional fields, discovered and